cheeseluk/Permuter/README.md

 # Permuter
-A highly optimized Word Unscrambler and Partial-Match Anagram Engine written in Python.
+A highly optimized word unscrambler and partial-match anagram engine written in Python.